Shurlow/functions-lesson/README.md

 * List 2 or 3 advantages of using functions in a real-world application
 * Describe a situation where Function Declaration syntax will not work

-###Key Words
+###Key Terminology

 * `function` - a keyword built into JavaScript that declares you are about to define a function.
+* `return` - a keyword that tells the function to stop executing and give a value back to the caller.
 * **parameter** - a variable that is going to be passed into a function.
 Declared inside `()`
 * **invoke** - tell a function to execute it's body code (aka **call**)
-* `return` - keyword that tells the function to stop executing and give a value back to the caller.
 * **body** - defined between `{}`, the body tells the function what code to run whenever it is invoked.
 * `var` can be used to defined a function (like defining a variable) but NOT used in parameters.